Java OOPs Concepts

 Advantage of OOPs over Procedure-oriented programming language

-1) OOPs makes development and maintenance easier where as in Procedure-oriented programming language it is not easy to manage if code grows as project size grows.
+1) OOPs makes development and maintenance easier whereas in a procedure-oriented programming language it is not easy to manage if code grows as project size increases.

-2) OOPs provides data hiding whereas in Procedure-oriented programming language a global data can be accessed from anywhere.
+2) OOPs provides data hiding whereas in a procedure-oriented programming language a global data can be accessed from anywhere.

 Figure: Data Representation in Procedure-Oriented Programming